couchbaselabs/dcp-documentation/spec.md

 mutation request processing time (e.g., incremented in-memory).

 [????
 Is a Sequence Number == CAS number?
-Some say for XDCR they might be !=, but would be nice to unify them.]
+Some say for XDCR they might be !=, but would be nice to unify them.
+If the CAS value is not necessarily the same across clusters, then we can possibly unify Sequence Number and CAS]

 #### Base Data Set